Slang: Formation of slang

+Early history

+One early slang-like code, thieves' cant, was first used in England in around the year 1600 as a way of law-breakers to communicate without the authorities knowing of what they were saying.

 Social implications

 Indexicality

 Slang is usually associated with a particular social group and plays a role in constructing identity.
 While slang outlines social space, attitudes about slang partly construct group identity and identify individuals as members of groups.
 Therefore, using the slang of a particular group associates an individual with that group.
 Michael Silverstein's orders of indexicality can be employed to assign a slang term as a second-order index to that particular group.
 Using a slang term, however, can also give an individual the qualities associated with the term's group of origin, whether or not the individual is trying to identify as a member of the group.
 This allocation of qualities based on abstract group association is known as third-order indexicality.

 As outlined in Elisa Mattiello's book "An Introduction to English Slang", a slang term can assume several levels of meaning and can be used for many reasons connected with identity.
-For example, male adolescents use the terms "foxy" and "shagadelic" to "show their belonging to a band, to stress their virility or their age, to reinforce connection with their peer group and to exclude outsiders, to show off, etc." These two examples use both traditional and untraditional methods of word formation to create words with more meaning and expressiveness than the more direct and traditional words "sexy" and "beautiful":
+For example, male adolescents use the terms "foxy" and "shagadelic" to "show their belonging to a band, to stress their virility or their age, to reinforce connection with their peer group and to exclude outsiders, to show off, etc." These two examples use both traditional and nontraditional methods of word formation to create words with more meaning and expressiveness than the more direct and traditional words "sexy" and "beautiful":